genestack/user-tutorials/source/guide/using-genestack-sharing_include.rst

 If you are a sharing user or an administrator of a group, you can share files with that group.
 Any file created on Genestack can be shared.

-To share a file, you can select it in the File Manager by ticking the checkbox next to it, then clicking the **Share** button in the top bar.
-Alternatively you can right-click on the file and select the "Share" option in the context menu.
+To share a file, you can click the file name and select the **Share** option in the context menu.
+Besides, some apps, such as Data Browser, Metainfo Editor or File Manager, have a special **Share** button.

 .. image:: images/sharing_experiment.png
    :align: center